-UF Health surgeons offer minimally invasive bariatric surgeries at the UF Health Weight Loss Surgery Center at Shands Hospital in Gainesville, Florida.
+UF Health surgeons offer minimally invasive bariatric surgeries at the UF Health Bariatric Surgery Center at Shands Hospital in Gainesville, Florida.
 The multidisciplinary center brings together a health care team, caring for the whole patient, not just their surgical needs.
 UF Health surgeons collaborate with UF Health experts from psychiatry, cardiology, pulmonology, medicine, nephrology and nutrition as they strive to identify and resolve the extensive health problems associated with morbid obesity.

 Surgical weight loss is the only proven, reliable and long-term weight loss solution for morbid obesity.
 When patients adhere to the necessary post-surgery commitments, including diet and exercise, weight loss surgery is very successful.
 Results from surgery directly impact a person’s overall quality of life, as well as resolve many co-existing health problems.